mkcfdc/UsenetStreamer/README.md

     sites use the nzbnab standard api, we can direct query each index ourselves.
     This makes searching instant with 0 overhead.
     [How to setup direct indexing](docs/manage_cli.md)
+17. Moved all environment variables to the sqlite database, you must enter the running container and run the `manage` command.
+I will consider making a web UI tomorrow.

 ### How to use nzbcheck.filmwhisper.dev: